bricaud/gremlin-server-3.2.5-REST/README.md

 # A Docker container for Gremlin 3.2.5 with REST API and a demo graph

 This Docker file creates a container running a Gremlin server, [Gremlin Tinkerpop](https://github.com/apache/tinkerpop) 3.2.5, with a TinkerGraph.
-The graph database is populated with data from a tree of life (see data section).
+The graph database is populated with data from a tree of life (tree of 35960 nodes and 35959 edges, see data section).

 To build it, run the following command:
 ```